Pareto Manifold Learning: Tackling multiple tasks via ensembles of single-task models: Introduction

 \section{Introduction}

 In \mtl (\shortmtl), multiple tasks are learned concurrently within a single model, striving towards infusing inductive bias that will help outperform the single-task baselines.
-Apart from the promise of superior performance and some theoretical benefits \citep{Ruder_2017a}, such as generalization properties for the learned representation, modeling multiple tasks jointly has practical benefits as well, e.g., lower inference times and memory requirements.
+Apart from the promise of superior performance and some theoretical benefits \citep{Ruder_2017a}, such as generalization properties for the learned representation, modeling multiple tasks jointly has practical benefits as well, e.g., lower training and inference times and memory requirements.
 However, building machine learning models presents a multifaceted host of decisions for multiple and often competing objectives, such as model complexity, runtime and generalization.
 Conflicts arise since optimizing for one metric often leads to the deterioration of other(s).
 A single solution satisfying optimally all objectives rarely exists and practitioners must balance the inherent trade-offs.

-In contrary to single-task learning, where one metric governs the comparison between methods (e.g., top-1 accuracy in \texttt{ImageNet}), multiple models can be optimal in \mtl; e.g., model X yields superior performance on task \( \calA \) compared to model Y, but the reverse holds true for task \( \calB \); thus, there is not a single better model among the two.
-This notion of tradeoffs is formally defined as \textit{Pareto optimality}.
-Intuitively, improvement on an individual task performance can come only at the expense of another task.
-However, there exists no framework addressing the need for efficient construction of the Pareto Front, i.e., the set of all Pareto optimal solutions.
+The notion of tradeoffs is formally defined as \textit{Pareto optimality}.
+In contrary to single-task learning, where one metric governs the comparison between methods (e.g., top-1 accuracy in \texttt{ImageNet}), multiple models can be optimal in \abbrevmtl; e.g., model X yields superior performance on task \( \calA \) compared to model Y, but the reverse holds true for task \( \calB \); thus, there is not a single better model among the two.
+Intuitively, improvement on an individual task performance can come only at the expense of another task. \looseness=-1